 Counseling Degrees & Licenses in Oklahoma

-Working as a counselor in Oklahoma can be a very rewarding career for the person interested in working with people in need.
-The need for counselors, in Oklahoma and in general, will grow as a growing population seeks mental health counseling.
+Working as a counselor in Oklahoma can be a very rewarding career for a person interested in working with people in need.
+The need for counselors in Oklahoma and nationwide will grow as the population seeks more mental health counseling.

-The U.S. Bureau of Labor Statistics (2023) forecasts that careers in counseling fields will grow 11 percent nationally from 2022 to 2023, much faster than the average for all occupations.
-The BLS predicts the job outlook for substance abuse counselors to grow at an even higher rate during that same decade (18 percent).
+The U.S. Bureau of Labor Statistics (2025) forecasts that careers in counseling fields will grow 19 percent nationally from 2023 to 2033, much faster than the average for all occupations.
+The BLS predicts the job outlook for substance abuse counselors to grow at that rate during that same decade (19 percent).
 Demand for rehabilitation counselors is expected to grow at a rate of 2 percent.
-On the other hand, the job outlook for marriage and family therapists is expected to grow at a rate of 15 percent.
+On the other hand, the job outlook for marriage and family therapists is expected to grow at a rate of 16 percent.

 As a graduate with a counseling degree in Oklahoma, students can expect to find a strong job market.
 To reach that goal, the state of Oklahoma requires that counseling graduates complete a program from a regionally accredited college or university, recognized by the United States Department of Education.
 The Oklahoma State Board of Behavioral Health recognizes counseling licensing for Licensed Professional Counselors (LPCs), Licensed Marital and Family Therapists (LMFTs), and Licensed Behavioral Practitioners (LBPs).